(Color Vision Problem; Color Vision Deficiency)

 - An arrangement test

 There is no cure for inherited color blindness.
-Most people with color blindness learn to tell the difference between colors.
+Most people with color blindness learn methods to tell the difference between colors.

 Talk with your doctor about coping skills.
 Depending on the level of color blindness, some doctors recommend using color-corrective glasses or contact lenses.